antgouri/emoji-recsys/README.md

 ##  Revisiting Sentiment and Emoji Signals in Hybrid Recommender Systems: A Case study on Amazon Musical Instruments

 This repository contains a modular Python implementation of a hybrid recommender system enhanced with emoji-based sentiment enrichment and SHAP explanations.
 It also includes evaluation metrics like AUC, Precision@5, and Recall@5.
-This work is prepared for submission to ACM RecSys 2025 as a short paper.
+This work is prepared for submission to ACM RecSys 2025 towards the LBR track.

 The work is divided into baseline model and three other hybrid models: emoji_model, tfidf_model and lda_model